apekshadarbari/takeABreak/README.md

 2. The break timer is enforced even if words were typed and erased.
 It accounts for all words typed in from the start or since the last break.

+## Known Bugs
+1. Extra spaces and enter keys are counted as additional words in the calculation.
+They're accounted for in the display but not in the internal counting method.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.